 These suits also work really well for sledding and active snow play – the one piece design is fantastic for keeping warmth in and snow out.
 For super cold conditions kids would still need to wear the suit over a nice, thick mid-layer or puffy.

-Jan and Jul Waterproof Gear Review: Cozy-Dry Waterproof Rain Jackets and Pants
+Fleece Lined Cozy-Dry Rain Jackets and Pants

 The jacket and pants are also great for XC skiing because they are not bulky, and the breathable fabric allows kids to keep warm while working hard.